agarciagoni/HomeData-Visuals/README.md

 # Kitchen-visual
 Here we will include all the code aiming to show the data gathered from the Piccolo Kitchen project.
-The project consists on a transformable kitchen, using architectural robotics for a hyper-efficent us of space.
+The project consists of a transformable kitchen, using architectural robotics for a hyper-efficent use of space.
 In a built prototype we include a wide range of sensors aiming to detect activity and study behavior in a new transformable enviroment.

 More info: https://www.media.mit.edu/projects/piccolo-kitchen/overview/